-Where feasible, begin with a small scale pilot project before implementing a plan for an entire area.
+Where feasible, begin with a small-scale pilot project before implementing a plan for an entire area.
 This helps in determining effectiveness of a particular approach, which can conserve funds and avoid wasted time (Sher 2010).
 To initiate this concept, a 2-year collaborative research project with the U.S. Geological Survey (USGS) began in fall 2020 investigating revegetation variables (e.g., soil amendments, seed mixes, fertilizers, etc.) in the wellfield (Zone 17).
-Experimental plots (336 total) were installed and baseline data was collected in summer 2021.
+Experimental plots (336 total) were installed.
+Baseline data was collected in 2021 and further data collected in 2022.
 Research performed on site by USGS and UMTRA staff can be used as a tool for successful revegetation of the site.
+Continued data collection is currently being discussed between USGS and UMTRA.